-Lynn Louise Kupiec
+Lynn Louise Lipsky Kupiec

-Survivors include her daughters, Suzanne Lynn Kupiec of Houston (James C. Dyer, IV, fiancé) and Karyn Renee Husbands of Beaumont (Ronald C. Husbands, husband); grandchildren, William Hunter Hawkins, Stephen Allen Davidson, and Jacob William Davidson; and great-granddaughter, Hattie Lynn Hawkins.
+Lynn’s survivors include her daughters, Suzanne Lynn Kupiec of Houston (James C. Dyer, IV, fiancé) and Karyn Renee Husbands of Beaumont (Ronald C. Husbands, husband); grandchildren, William Hunter Hawkins, Stephen Allen Davidson, and Jacob William Davidson; and great-granddaughter, Hattie Lynn Hawkins.

-Lynn is preceded in death by her husband, Stephen Phillip Kupiec, Jr.; her parents, and sister, Doris Wine.
+Lynn is preceded in death by her husband, Stephen Phillip Kupiec, Jr.; her parents, and dear sister, Doris Wine.

-A gathering of Mrs. Kupiec’s family and friends will be 10:00 a.m. with her memorial service at 11:00 a.m., Saturday, March 1, 2025, at Broussard’s, 1605 North Major Drive, Beaumont.
-Her cremation arrangements were handled through Broussard’s Crematorium.
+A gathering of Mrs. Kupiec’s family and friends will be at 10:00 a.m. on Saturday, March 1, 2025 with her memorial service following at 11:00 a.m., at Broussard’s, 1605 North Major Drive, Beaumont.

 Gathering of Family and Friends